Strategic Proposal · v2 · For Mindlink · April 2026

 RLS refactor security holes

-→ Comprehensive test suite: User A cannot see User B's data.
-Mindlink advises on the refactor approach.
+→ Comprehensive test suite: User A cannot see User B's data, Clients cannot see freelancer directory via any UI path or direct query.
+Mindlink advises on RLS refactor approach.

 Medium